AynalemN/alx-higher_level_programming/0x02-python-import_modules/README.md

 1. My first toolbox! - Write a program that imports functions from the file `calculator_1.py`, does some Maths, and prints the result.
 2. How to make a script dynamic! - Write a program that prints the number of and the list of its arguments
 3. Infinite addition - Write a program that prints the result of the addition of all arguments.
+4. Who are you? - Write a program that prints all the names defined by the compiled module `hidden_4.pyc` (download it locally).